-ID Mitigation EI-3.01 Accumulated sediment shall be removed from silt fences and other barriers in accordance with the Erosion Protection and Sediment Control Plan to ensure proper functioning.
-EI-3.02 Construction activities shall be suspended during extreme wet weather events where erosion protection and sediment control measures are compromised.
-EI-3.03 Contractor specific Erosion Protection and Sediment Control Plans shall be prepared, approved by the Contract "Engineer" or Resident Engineer / Manager prior to construction and updated annually.
-EI-3.04 Erosion protection and sediment control installations shall only be removed after disturbed areas are protected and sediments are disposed of in accordance with Erosion Protection and Sediment Control Plan.
-EI-3.07 Orientation for Contractor and Manitoba Hydro employees working in construction areas shall include erosion protection and sediment control techniques and procedures.
-EI-3.09 The Contractor shall be responsible for modifying erosion protection and sediment control installations to ensure continued effectiveness.
-EI-3.10 The Contractor shall communicate erosion protection and sediment control information to all project staff and a copy shall be made available at the project site.
-EI-3.12 The Site Environmental Officer shall make inspections of decommissioned project areas and sites in accordance with the Site Rehabilitation Plan to ensure that environmental protection measures are effective and that any deficiencies are addressed.
+ID Mitigation EI-3.01 Accumulated sediment will be removed from silt fences and other barriers in accordance with the Erosion Protection and Sediment Control Plan to ensure proper functioning.
+EI-3.02 Construction activities will be suspended during extreme wet weather events where erosion protection and sediment control measures are compromised.
+EI-3.03 Contractor specific Erosion Protection and Sediment Control Plans will be prepared by the Contractor, approved by the Contract "Engineer" or Resident Engineer / Manager prior to construction and updated annually.
+EI-3.04 Erosion protection and sediment control installations will only be removed after disturbed areas are protected and sediments are disposed of in accordance with Erosion Protection and Sediment Control Plan.
+EI-3.07 Orientation for Contractor and Manitoba Hydro employees working in construction areas will include erosion protection and sediment control techniques and procedures.
+EI-3.09 The Contractor will be responsible for modifying erosion protection and sediment control installations to ensure continued effectiveness.
+EI-3.10 The Contractor will communicate erosion protection and sediment control information to all project staff and a copy will be made available at the project site.
+EI-3.12 The Site Environmental Officer will make inspections of decommissioned project areas and sites in accordance with the Site Rehabilitation Prescription to ensure that environmental protection measures are effective and that any deficiencies are addressed.

-ID Mitigation EC-3.01 Construction activities shall not be carried out within established buffer zones and setback distances from waterbodies, wetlands and riparian areas without prior written notification of Fisheries and Oceans Canada.
-EC-3.02 Disturbances to waterbodies, shorelines, riparian areas, etc. shall be rehabilitated immediately upon completion of construction activities.
-EC-3.03 Erosion protection and sediment control measures shall be put in place at all project locations where surface drainage is likely to flow into fish bearing waters.
-EC-3.04 Fish and fish habitat shall be protected in accordance with federal legislation and federal and provincial guidelines.
-EC-3.05 MCWS and Fisheries and Oceans Canada (DFO) shall be notified if beaver dams must be cleared along rights-of-ways and along access roads and trails.
-Clearing of dams shall be carried out in accordance of the Fisheries and Oceans Canada Operational Statement EC-3.06 Project personnel shall be prohibited from fishing at project locations or along rights-of-way.
-EC-3.07 The Site Environmental Officer shall inspect rehabilitated riparian areas to assess the success of re- vegetation and to determine if additional rehabilitation is required.
+ID Mitigation EC-3.01 Construction activities will not be carried out within established buffer zones and setback distances from waterbodies, wetlands and riparian areas without prior written notification of Fisheries and Oceans Canada.
+EC-3.02 Disturbances to waterbodies, shorelines, riparian areas, etc. will be rehabilitated immediately upon completion of construction activities.
+EC-3.03 Erosion protection and sediment control measures will be put in place at all project locations where surface drainage is likely to flow into fish bearing waters.
+EC-3.04 Fish and fish habitat will be protected in accordance with federal legislation and federal and provincial guidelines.
+EC-3.05 MCWS and Fisheries and Oceans Canada (DFO) will be notified if beaver dams must be cleared along rights- of-ways and along access roads and trails.
+Clearing of dams will be carried out in accordance of the Fisheries and Oceans Canada Operational Statement EC-3.06 Project personnel will be prohibited from fishing at project locations or along rights-of-way.
+EC-3.07 The Site Environmental Officer will inspect rehabilitated riparian areas to assess the success of re-vegetation and to determine if additional rehabilitation is required.